 1. INTRODUCTION

+With the fast industrialization going on in India, environmental pollution by effluents has increased greatly and the incessant discharge of effluents from industries such as agriculture, chemical, textile and petroleum industries etc. pollutes water bodies and soil environment (Agbo et al., 2021).
 Agriculture continues to be a dominant economic force and a primary source of livelihood in India, particularly in rural regions where more than half the population is directly dependent on farming.
 Over the past several decades, increasing global food demand has led to intensification of agricultural practices through high-yield crop varieties, chemical fertilizers, and widespread pesticide use.
 Among the agricultural inputs, pesticides remain one of the most extensively used due to their effectiveness in reducing pest-related crop losses.
 However, the long-term ecological consequences of over-reliance on chemical pesticides have become a growing concern worldwide.
+Agricultural use of pesticides is a subset of the broader spectrum of industrial chemicals used by modern society, in which Organophosphorus pesticides (OPs) and Organochlorine pesticides (OCs) are prominent.
+OPs have been widely used in the protection of crops and agricultural and forestry resources, as well as for the control of vectors and disease-transmitting organisms, in which area they have achieved a high level of impact by reducing production losses in crops of considerable importance.
+Bacterial colonies living in pesticide-contaminated environments can develop the ability to degrade pesticides, although the degradation pathways are limited by low enzymatic activity.
+To improve the catalytic activity and enzyme specificity of microorganisms for specific substrates, biotechnological techniques such as biostimulation, bioaugmentation, and surfactant addition have been applied (Olukanni et al., 2020; Rodríguez-Orozco et al., 2025).

 India uses large quantities of pesticides such as organophosphates, carbamates, pyrethroids, and newer systemic insecticides such as neonicotinoids and phenylpyrazoles.
 Fipronil and Imidacloprid are among the most commonly applied insecticides because of their high efficacy against pests affecting cotton, soybean, cereals, vegetables, and horticultural crops.
 These compounds exhibit systemic or broad-spectrum activity and are preferred by farmers for their relatively low application cost, long-lasting effects, and rapid pest knockdown.